hisangge/pisoprint/RASPBERRY_PI_DEPLOYMENT_GUIDE.md

 - [ ] Insert USB with PDF files
 - [ ] Files appear in application

+#### Mobile Upload (Phone/Tablet)

+From a phone connected to the WiFi hotspot:

+1. Open browser and go to: `http://pisoprinting.connect/mobile/upload`
+2. Or via mDNS (if on same LAN): `http://pisoprint.local/mobile/upload`

+- [ ] Mobile upload page loads with sky-blue theme
+- [ ] Can select and upload a PDF file
+- [ ] Upload success page shows file details
+- [ ] Uploaded file appears on kiosk for printing

 ### 20.4 Service Status Check

 ```bash